Tom Lawrence: Ipswich Town (loan)

 On 30 August 2016, Lawrence joined Championship side Ipswich Town on loan until the end of the 2016–17 season.
 Lawrence scored his first goal for Ipswich in a 2–1 win at Sheffield Wednesday on 5 November 2016.

 Derby County

 After three seasons with Leicester City, Lawrence left the club for Derby County on 15 August 2017, signing a "long-term" contract with the club.
 On 13 July 2021, Lawrence was named captain of Derby County.
 He left the club during the 2022 close season, following their relegation to EFL League One.

 Rangers

 Lawrence signed for Scottish Premiership club Rangers on 8 July 2022.
-He made his debut for the club in a Scottish Premiership side Livingston, starting the match, in a 2-1 win on 30 July.
+He made his debut for the club in a Scottish Premiership match against Livingston in a 2-1 win on 30 July.
 He scored his first goal for Rangers in a Scottish Premiership win at home to St Johnstone on 13 August.
+Other goals came against St Johnstone and Hibernian the league and also against PSV Eindhoven in the Champions League.

+During season 2023-24 Lawrence made 32 appearances for Rangers scoring 3 goals, twice against Kilmarnock and once against Benfica in the Europa League.

+Lawrence scored his first goal of season 2024-25 in a home league match against Ross County.
+During the same match Lawrence set up his teammate Cyriel Dessers for the opening goal of the game.

+Lawrence followed this up with the winning goal in the league match against Dundee United.
+The assist for the goal was provided by teammate Cyriel Dessers.